ibm-cloud-docs/Cloudant/api/cloudant_query.md

 {: #creating-a-type-text-index}

 When you create a single text index, it is a good practice to use the default values, but some useful index attributes can be modified.

+A `text` index may be partitioned or global; this is set using the `partitioned` field.

 For Full Text Indexes (FTIs), `type` must be set to `text`.
 {: tip}